gaehlerm/SoftwareEngineering/README.md

 Syntax errors happens to anyone, even the most experienced programmers.
 It’s normal and not a problem at all.
 You are not even able to run the code in this state.
 Fix it and try to improve your knowledge on the programming language you use.
 Syntax errors are the best example how problems don't cause any harm if they are caught early on.
 In compiled languages, the compiler will find the syntax error, in Python the parser checks the correctness of the syntax.

 At the beginning of our programming careers, we were all bothered by the compiler errors.
 We were happy once there were no more errors.
 Our programming skills were just too low to realize that the compiler was helping us.
 It is a good thing we got compiler errors because this might have saved us from creating serious bugs.
+Even though we still managed to create some of those.

 ## Bugs